alishafique3/ML_and_DL_Made_Easy/README.md

 I really like to make an organized note.
 I will cover basic and advanced topics of machine learning and deep learning in the future.

 ## Principal Component Analysis References
-1.  k-mean clustering by Prof. Andrew NG
+1. Principal Component Analysis by Prof. Andrew NG
 2. Cheatsheet unsupervised learning by Shervine Amidi: https://stanford.edu/~shervine/teaching/cs-229/cheatsheet-unsupervised-learning
 3. Document design and Cheatsheet is adapted from Aqeel Anwar's cheatsheet Link: https://sites.google.com/view/datascience-cheat-sheets